 Before entering Harvard, David was an associate in the Tokyo and San Francisco offices of The Boston Consulting Group.
 He holds a BS in Computer Science from Stanford University.
 At Stanford he received the Frederick Emmons Terman Engineering Scholastic Award, presented to the top five percent of graduating seniors in the Engineering School, and he is a member of Phi Beta Kappa and Tau Beta Pi.

-Brunner has written about sustaining innovation in mature organizations, applying lean production techniques to software development, and managing research and development project portfolios, among other topics.
+David has written about sustaining innovation in mature organizations, applying lean production techniques to software development, and managing research and development project portfolios, among other topics.
 He is coauthor with Stanford University Professor Emeritus Edward Feigenbaum of The Japanese Entrepreneur: Making the Desert Bloom, a book on the challenges faced by entrepreneurs in Japan.
-Brunner has advised Fortune 500 firms in the software, pharmaceutical, biotech, and financial services industries, as well as a variety of high-tech startups.
+David has advised Fortune 500 firms in the software, pharmaceutical, biotech, and financial services industries, as well as a variety of high-tech startups.

-During the summer of 2004, Brunner served as an advisor to Kyoto Prefecture on the promotion of entrepreneurship.
+David studied Japanese language and culture as a Ministry of Education Scholar at Shizuoka University and speaks fluent Japanese.
+He held research positions at Tokyo University and The Tokyo Foundation, and he advised Kyoto Prefecture on the promotion of entrepreneurship.
 In April, 2000, he organized the first Asia Pacific Student Entrepreneurship Summit at Stanford University.
 ASES has subsequently grown into a prominent international student organization dedicated to the promotion of entrepreneurship in the Asia-Pacific region.